alvivar/bite/README.md

 ## Priorities

 - Auth.
-- Support ints, floats and bools, everything is a string at the moment.
 - The BTree on disk, serialized correctly instead of json.
 - "Only on memory" should be an option.
-- You should be able to send several instructions at the same time, and receive responses accordinly. (?)
+- You should be able to send several instructions at the same time, and receive responses accordinly?
-- Maybe Lists. (?)
+- Maybe some kind of lists?
+- Support ints, floats and bools, everything is a string at the moment.